I Am a Fugitive from a Chain Gang: Critical reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 96%, based on reviews from 27 critics.

 Variety reviewer Abel Green wrote in November 1932 that it "is a picture with guts.
 It grips with its stark realism and packs lots of punch."
 And that "The finale is stark in its realism."
 The review said, "Muni turns in a pip performance."
 Variety also included a "Miniature" and "The Woman's Angle" reviews.

 Frederick James Smith in Liberty in November 1932 gave the film the top score of 4 stars, "extraordinary".
 "Paul Muni is splendid as the chain-gang victim.
 All the other roles are well done, but they are incidental to Muni and Mervyn Le Roy's tense, vigorous direction."

 The New Republic wrote in December 1932 that it "is one of the finest to come from Hollywood in many a day.
 It tells with unflinching realism how chain-gang prisoners are treated and at the same time through its direction and acting it is raised far above the level of mere journalistic exposure.
 It will bring home the conditions among prisoners to millions of persons".

 Jeremiah Kipp of Slant Magazine wrote in 2005, "Th[e] soul-crushing horrors of slave labor in the penal system are neatly interwoven into a highly gripping plot."
 But Kipp thought, "It feels more like an uncompromising prison film than a message movie, so its frequent heavy-handedness seems more like unabashed pulp rather than sanctimony."

-Kim Newman wrote in 2006 for Empire, "The most powerful of Warner Brothers’ early 1930s ‘social problem’ films, this indictment of organised cruelty remains potent, hard-hitting melodrama."
+Kim Newman wrote in 2006 for Empire, "The most powerful of Warner Brothers' early 1930s 'social problem' films, this indictment of organised cruelty remains potent, hard-hitting melodrama."
 And he said it was a "Supr [sic] no-holds-barred portrait of institutional bullying for such an early film."

-Impact on American society
+Legacy

-The film is among the first examples of cinema used to garner sympathy for imprisoned convicts without divulging the actual crimes of the convicts.
-American audiences began to question the legitimacy of the U.S. legal system, and in January 1933, the film's protagonist Robert Elliott Burns, who was still imprisoned in New Jersey, and several other chain gang prisoners nationwide in the U.S., were able to appeal and were released.
-In January 1933, Georgia chain gang warden J. Harold Hardy, who was also made into a character in the film, sued the studio for one million dollars for displaying "vicious, brutal and false attacks" against him in the film.
+The film is amongst the first examples of cinema used to garner sympathy for imprisoned convicts without divulging the actual crimes of the convicts.
+American audiences began to question the legitimacy of the U.S. legal system, and in January 1933, the film's protagonist, Robert Elliott Burns (who was still imprisoned in New Jersey), and several other chain-gang prisoners in the U.S. appealed and were released.
+In January 1933, Georgia chain-gang warden J. Harold Hardy, who was also made into a character in the film, sued the studio for one million dollars for displaying "vicious, brutal and false attacks" against him in the film.

+In 1991, the film was selected for preservation in the U.S. National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

+The true-life story was later the basis for the television movie The Man Who Broke 1,000 Chains (1987) starring Val Kilmer.